innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 * The Temperature Sensor isn't merely a gadget; it's a guardian of your comfort.
 Sensing shifts in temperature, it communicates with the fan, ensuring a constant, soothing environment.
 It's not merely a sensor; it's a silent sentinel.
 * Why embark on this journey?
 It's not just about innovation; it's about a better quality of life.
 By reducing the need for full-speed operation at night, our system is a small yet impactful step towards sustainability.
 It's not merely a project; it's a path to a harmonious coexistence with nature.And what lies ahead?
 We don't merely stop; we evolve.
 Integrating smart grid mechanisms, IoT technology, and human density-based speed control, our vision extends beyond the ordinary.
 It's not merely about the fan; it's about a future where technology adapts to human needs.

 # Novelty
 1. We have made Nanocomposite paint coating by using **Novel magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) polymer** , which comparatively provides the cooler air which is used to attain the required temperature through low power consumption.
 2. Here we are using innovative fuzzy logic controller parameters and dynamic power gain parameters, hence we can able to change the RPM of the fan according to our needs.
 3. We shall maintain the temperature of the room in constant throughout the day & there will be no need of operating the fan in full speed during night time.
 This serves as a small step towards the sustainability development.

-#                                          SPECIFICATION OF BLDC FAN:
+# Specification of BLDC fan:
 *	Air delivery-270
 *	Input voltage-140-285
 *	Frequency-48-52